flavioespinoza/docker-react-node/README.md

 # docker-react-node

-This is the code-base for a [docker-react-node](https://cloud.docker.com/u/flavioespinoza/repository/docker/flavioespinoza/docker-react-node) docker-image based on the new KRN Stack (Koa React Node).
+code-base for the [docker-react-node](https://cloud.docker.com/u/flavioespinoza/repository/docker/flavioespinoza/docker-react-node) Docker image

 ## Local Dev Environment (Required)
 You must have these tools installed on your local MacOS or Linux development environment.